-How will you use your boat?
+How do you plan to use your boat?

-The real cost of owning a boat
+The real cost of buying a boat

 Upfront costs of buying a boat